sncosmo/SNData/docs/source/integrated_services.rst

 SNCosmo
 -------

-**SNData** supports the formatting of data from photometric surveys for use with the `SNCosmo`_ light-curve fitter.
+**SNData** is capable of formatting data for use with the `SNCosmo`_ light-curve fitter.
 This includes registering the filter transmission curves for a given survey.

 .. code-block:: python
    :linenos: